 The Path Net Zero website uses only system fonts.
-More specifically, this website only uses Arial and Times New Roman.
-No bold.
-No italics.
+More specifically, this website only uses Arial and a tiny bit of Times New Roman and Georgia.
 Just as regular as you can be.

 What’s a system font you ask?
 A system font is what’s pre-loaded into your computers operating system from the off.
 They are your standard fonts which can be found on every computer around the world and usually consist of the following: